Walachul/milestone4/README.md

 ##### **Implemented features**

+##### *Home app*

+* Home - Index page of the project.
+Users can read what the site is about(mission statement) and have a call to action button.
+* About - Contains two subpages:

+    - History - Users can read about the history of the Romanian Alpine Club and can see old pics of the founder and main members.
+To improve UI for reading, I have used AOS scroll library.
+    - MISSION VISION VALUES - Users can read more about the mission, values and vision of the Romanian Alpine Club

+* Login link - Users who are already members can login.
+If they don't have an account, they can register with a Sign Up button that will redirect to register page.
+Here they can also reset their password.

+* Registration - Users who want to become members can register here.
+If they are already a member, they have a Sign In which will redirect them to login page.

+* Footer

+    - Home link to return home
+    - Social links to visit the social media pages
+    - Partners page - to visit the partners page *Partners page - Allows users/members to view logos of partners and if click on them will allow users/members to visit that site.

 ##### *Users(accounts) app*

 * Registration - Allows users to register to the site by filling the registration form.(Username, email, full name, password, birth date, home address, phone number)